Atlas-OS/docs/docs/getting-started/installation.md

 !!! danger "Read before continuing"

     AtlasOS complies with the Windows EULA; activation in Windows is not modified.
+A valid legitimate license is required to install Atlas.

+    Before you buy a Windows license, make sure the seller is trusted and the key is legitimate, no matter where you buy it.

     It is recommended to take a look at our [FAQ page](../faq-and-troubleshooting/removed-features.md).